janeadams/binf-6310_gan-wgcna/README.md

 You may find it helpful to use [Github Desktop](https://github.com/apps/desktop) to review your changes and any merge conflicts.

 Once your PR is merged, make sure to **delete your old branch** so it doesn't cause confusion.
+Also, make sure to always `git pull` main before you branch, so you know you're working with the most up-to-date code.